atata-framework/atata.io/examples/finding-hidden-element.md

         [FindById("some-id", Visibility = Visibility.Hidden)]
         public Control<_> HiddenElement { get; private set; }

-        // Or using Visibility.Any allows to find both states of element: visible and hidden:
+        // Or using Visibility.Any allows finding visible and hidden states of the element at the same time:
         //public Control<_> HiddenElement { get; private set; }
     }
 }